There’s more than one Penang night market (or Penang pasar malam)! Or rather, there seems to be a different one on every day of the week!

 RayTheTour is a private tour service with local guides that are only too happy to show you their hometown!

-Why You Should Book Our Service:
+Why You Should Book Their Service:

 - Flexible tour schedule with no fixed stops